 Compassionate, Experienced, Multidisciplinary Care

 Ashley Buffington is a Licensed Professional Counselor in Georgia and Lead Therapist for Atlanta Addiction Recovery Center (AARC).
+Ashley received her Bachelor of Science in Psychology at Palm Beach Atlantic University with an emphasis on Christian counseling, and her Master of Science in Community Counseling from Mercer University in Atlanta, GA.
+She went on to complete a two-year program called Contemplative Leaders in Action through Ignatius House Jesuit Retreat Center in 2016.
+Ashley’s passion for integrating therapy and spirituality drives her practice.
 She has counseling experience in the areas of substance abuse, anxiety disorders, depression, trauma, adjustment disorders, anger management, grief and spiritual concerns.

 David Hopkins is a Licensed Professional Counselor and Therapist at Atlanta Addiction Recovery Center (AARC).
 David received his undergraduate degrees in Ministry and Psychology, and Master of Science in Mental Health Counseling from Palm Beach Atlantic University in West Palm Beach Florida.
 He is an Internationally Certified Alcohol and Drug Counselor (ICADC) and has been working as a clinician in the field of substance abuse and co-occurring disorders for over eight years.